The West Coast Consortium for Technology & Innovation in Pediatrics

 Grant in 2019

-AMB Surgical specializes in developing innovative medical devices aimed at addressing complex spine reconstruction and pediatric deformities.
-The company is focused on creating an electro-mechanical smart automated growing rod that allows for precise and frequent non-surgical adjustments, supported by sensor feedback.
-This technology is designed to assist surgeons in treating conditions such as pediatric scoliosis, complex deformity correction, and long bone lengthening.
-Through its advanced platform, AMB Surgical aims to improve surgical outcomes and enhance the quality of care for young patients facing these challenging medical issues.
+AMB Surgical is a medical device company focused on developing innovative solutions for pediatric deformities, particularly in the context of spine reconstruction.
+The company's flagship product is an electro-mechanical smart automated growing rod that allows for precise and frequent non-surgical adjustments, aided by sensor feedback.
+This technology is designed to assist surgeons in addressing complex cases of pediatric scoliosis, correction of complex deformities, and long bone lengthening, thereby enhancing treatment options and outcomes for young patients.
+Through its cutting-edge approach, AMB Surgical aims to improve the quality of care in the field of pediatric orthopedics.

 Alerje